lukesherwood/team-organizer/NOTES.md

 #NOTES

 ##Do Next
-finish showing all of event info drop users event_id column? create/update forms for Team
+create/update forms for Team
 Create/update forms for Event
+drop users event_id column?
+fix times for events
 Delete functions for events, teams and user(players) CSS and styling